kluete/lxUtils/README.md

 Binaries build for Clang/libc++ and g++ 4.9.1 with libstdc++.

 The project was created with the [CodeLite](http://www.codelite.org) IDE, which generates a Makefile.
-There'll be a CMake receipe shortly.
+There'll be a CMake recipe shortly.

 ## Compiler Defines